george-hawkins/blender-donut-notebook/README.md

 Andrew says compositing and nodes will be covered properly later.
 For the moment, we'll just apply a mechanical set of steps to apply denoising to the image _after_ it's been rendered (i.e. denoising isn't part of the render itself).
 So the steps are:

 * `shift-A` to bring up the _Add Node_ menu, go to _Filter_ and select _Denoise_.
-* Drag things around such that the new node is between the _Render Layers_ node and the the _Composite_ node.
+* Drag things around such that the new node is between the _Render Layers_ node and the _Composite_ node.
 * Click on the yellow disc to the left of _Noisy Image_ (on the _Render Layers_ node) and drag from it to _Image_ on the _Denoise_ node.
 * Similarly, connect _Denoising Normal_ to _Nornal_ and _Denoising Depth_ to _Depth_.
 * Connect _Image_ on the _Denoise_ node to _Image_ on the _Composite_ node (this will break the existing link to _Image_ on the _Render Layers_ node).